(updated 1/9/2025)

 Step 1: Verify if you are a Benefits Eligible Employee with your Rice University Department Coordinator.
 If you are benefits eligible, continue reading.
 If your position is not benefits eligible, please move to the next section for choosing an insurance plan for academic visitors and non-benefits eligible visa holders.

 Step 2: Select a health insurance plan.
-As a benefits eligible employee, you can choose the Aetna Rice Employee Health Insurance Plan, the Rice approved Wellfleet insurance plan, or other insurance plans that meet the minimum health insurance requirements set by the U.S. Department of State (see requirements above).
+As a benefits eligible employee, you can choose the Rice Benefits Plan through Aetna, the Wellfleet Insurance Plan for Rice Scholars, or the ISI Alternate Insurance Plan.
 Please remember, dependents on J-2 Visas, must also be covered.

 Step 3: Purchase additional coverage as needed.
-Remember that you (and any J-2 dependents) must be covered during your entire J-1 program.- If you select the Aetna Rice Employee Health Insurance plan, you will need to purchase additional Medical Evacuation and Repatriation (ME&R) coverage, such as Beta, separately for yourself and any dependents.
+Remember that you (and any J-2 dependents) must be covered during your entire J-1 program.- If you select the Rice Benefits Plan through Aetna, you will need to purchase additional Medical Evacuation and Repatriation (ME&R) coverage through BETINS separately for yourself and any dependents.

-- Aetna Rice Employee Health Insurance plans start on the 1st of the following month after your program start date (Example: If you start at Rice on June 15th, your Aetna Rice Employee Health Insurance plan would be effective starting July 1).
-You will need to find additional insurance coverage for the interim period.
-It is important to confirm your benefits start date with Human Resources, and purchase a separate insurance plan that meets all J health insurance requirements to cover the gap.
+- Rice Benefits Insurance plans start on the 1st of each month following your program start date (Example: If you start at Rice on June 15th, your Aetna Rice Employee Health Insurance plan would be effective starting July 1).
+If your Rice start date is not the 1st of the month, you will need to purchase additional insurance coverage through ISI for the interim period.

 Step 4: Provide your proof of insurance to OISS once you get access to your OISS Portal, as part of your MANDATORY OISS Document Check-in.